Job Title: Community Organizer

 Skills, Abilities & Qualifications:

-- Social work background and/or prior experience working with people with mental illness, substance abuse, homelessness and history of incarceration preferred.
+- Prior experience working with people directly impacted by homelessness, mental illness, substance use, and/or history of incarceration preferred.

 - Outgoing personality and ability to work with people from a variety of backgrounds.

-- Excellent organizational skills with ability to manage diverse projects simultaneously.
+- Excellent organizational skills with ability to manage multiple projects and priorities simultaneously.

 - Ability to work independently and as part of a collaborative team.

-- Strong self-starter, flexible and ability to problem solve creatively.
+- Strong self-starter and problem solver, flexible and ability to think creatively.

-- Comfort with social media and digital communication preferred.
+- Comfort with public speaking, social media and digital communication.

 - Ability and willingness to work flexible hours including evenings and some weekends.